Substance Abuse Resources in Flint Drug Rehab, Alcohol Rehab & Detox

 Flint Outpatient Treatment Programs

 Recovery from addiction is something that looks different for everyone.
 There’s no single path to take to be successful.
 The best thing you can do is find a program that meets your unique needs.
 Some people require more intense support, while others have success with flexible programs and help from family and friends.
-Others may start out in a residential program and then work their way down to an outpatient program as their condition improves.
-The Recovery Village is a network of treatment centers around the country that all share the goal of helping people recover from drug and alcohol addiction.
-Centers are staffed with caring, compassionate and professional people who are on your side and can help you determine which type of program is likely to meet your needs well.
+Others may start out in a residential program and then work their way down to an outpatient program as their condition improves..
+Treatment centers are staffed with caring, compassionate and professional people who are on your side and can help you determine which type of program is likely to meet your needs well.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.